raspberrypilearning/astro-pi-guide/sensors/temperature.md

   - Use the `clear` function to display a single colour but change the brightness of red (0 to 255) based on the measured temperature?
   - Use the `set_pixel` function to display a bar that moves up and down similar to a thermometer.

 Below is some starter code for the final suggestion above.
 This code will display a bar that has a range of 8 degrees Celsius (one degree per horizontal row of LEDs).
 The maximum it can display is `31` (hard coded; feel free to edit this) and so the minimum is `31 - 8` which is `23`.
 If the measured temperature goes outside of that range then errors can occur.
-You can add code to clamp the measured temperature to prevent them if you like.
+You can add code to clamp the measured temperature to prevent these errors if you like.

   ```python
   from astro_pi import AstroPi